The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 West Dean Gardens are also a great place to visit, with there being a lovely walled garden you can enjoy and be at one with nature.
 Stay with nature and go for a walk a Kingley Vale, where you can see a range of wildlife and habitats.
 Finally, a trip to Chichester wouldn’t be the same if you didn’t head over to Chichester Cathedral, where you can enjoy fabulous architecture and stained glass windows.

-Omio customers travelling this route depart most frequently from London Victoria and arrive in Chichester, Basin Road.
+When travelling this route, Omio customers are departing most frequently from London Victoria and arriving in Chichester, Bus Station.

 Here are some other resources that might have the information you need